 There are many tasks which are perceived as drudgery.
 Drudgery has an association with caste and class.
-Even within a caste or class, work gets further classified.
-A hierarchy of drudgery, in descending order, comes into being.
+Even within a caste or class, work gets further sub-classified.
+Even drudgery acquires hierarchy.
 Lower the task, more the drudgery.

 I am reminded of something Vinobha Bhave wrote in ‘Shikshan Vichar’, about how, as humanity evolved, work got classified into ‘Rahu’ and ‘Ketu’.
-The story goes that a long time ago, gods and demons got together to churn the ocean (samudra manthan) for extracting amrit, the immortality potion.
-To cut a long story short, the demons stole the amrit and Lord Vishnu had to take the form of Mohini to retrieve the amrit.
-As the amrit was being served to the gods, a demon who had changed his appearance, had also partaken of it.
-Lord Vishnu cut off his head but the demon had already become immortal.
+The story goes that a long time ago, gods and demons got together to churn the ocean (samudra manthan) for extracting Amrit, the immortality potion.
+To cut a long story short, the demons stole the Amrit and Lord Vishnu had to take the form of Mohini, an enchantress, to retrieve Amrit.
+As Amrit was being served to the gods, a demon changed his appearance and consumed the potion.
+Lord Vishnu chopped his head but by then the demon had already become immortal.
 His head lived thereafter as Rahu and the headless body came to be known as Ketu.

-Vinobha Bhave says in our society too there are people who apply their minds but not their body (Rahu), and there are those who use their body but not their minds (Ketu).
+Vinobha Bhave says in our society there are two types of people.
+Some apply their minds but not their body (Rahu) while the others use their body but not their minds (Ketu).
 Technically, Rahu is the privilege while Ketu signifies drudgery.

 Be a good role model

 There is a huge difference between talking about change and being the change.
 Ideological armchair discussions are pretty commonplace.
-Social media allows us to trumpet our opinions but there is no way for anyone else to find out if one really lives by his/her own words.
-But our children watch us continuously.
-Either they would accept our contradictions and imbibe that as a reality of life, or they will contradict and confront us.
+Social media allows us to trumpet our opinions but there is no way for anyone else to find out if we really live by our words.
+But our children are watching us continuously.
+Chances are that they will accept these contradictions and imbibe them as reality of life.
+Or they will contradict and confront us.
 Because children love their parents and are unable to differentiate between love and respect, it is likely that they may choose the former.